udshraddhak/HTTP-Authentication/README.md

 # HTTP-Authentication

-# A very simple implementation of a Authentication with HTTP WWW-Authenticate Header.
+A very simple implementation of a Authentication with HTTP WWW-Authenticate Header in python.